-This peaks is situated in the northwestern end of the Silver City Range north of Silver City.
-It is the seventh tallest peak in the Owyhee Mountains.
-Slacks Mountain sits on the main crest and serves as an anchor for a ridge line that runs north to Black Mountain and that includes crusty Peak 6820.
+This peak is situated in the northwestern end of the Silver City Range north of Silver City.
+It is the 7th-highest peak in the Owyhee Mountains.
+Slacks Mountain sits on the main crest and serves as an anchor for a ridge line that runs north to Black Mountain and includes crusty Peak 6820.
 This broad ridge line is high and windswept with massive views.
+USGS Silver City

 Silver City Road at New York Summit.
-The Silver City Road is covered in the book [(A)(2) page 346].
+The Silver City Road is covered in the book [(A)(2) on Page 346].
 Take the road to New York Summit.
-From the pass turn northwest onto a rugged 4WD dirt road.
+From the pass, turn northwest onto a rugged 4WD dirt road.
 Follow this road generally along the ridge crest northwest past Peak 7047.
-On the west side of Peak 7047 the road forks.
+On the west side of Peak 7047, the road forks.
 Keep right and follow it to the base of Slacks Mountain.
 The road makes a hard turn west and soon reaches a flat spot at roughly 6,920 feet.
 Park where an obvious old mining road leads north toward the summit.
 This route is shown on the USGS quad.
-A 4WD is recommended if not required.
+A 4WD vehicle is recommended if not required.

 Slacks Mining Road/North Ridge, Class 2+

-On May 2nd, 2018 we had to park a half mile below the ridge crest because the snow had not yet melted.
-We reached the summit after hiking 1.5 miles with 750 feet of gain.
+On May 2, 2018 we had to park a half mile below the ridge crest because the snow had not yet melted.
+We reached the summit after hiking 1.5 miles with 750 feet of elevation gain.